 LeadershipEugene Carr, Founder & CEO

 Eugene Carr, founder and CEO of Patron Technology, has been an innovator in the area of e-marketing for arts & cultural organizations since 1996, when he founded CultureFinder.com.
 Initially funded by AOL.com and Comcast, it became an award-winning nationwide arts calendar and online ticketing service.

 Gene earned a BA in history from Oberlin College, and a music degree from Oberlin Conservatory, earning Phi Kappa Lambda honors, and then earned an MBA from Columbia Business School.
 Gene worked in arts management serving as the executive director of the American Symphony Orchestra from 1991 to 1996.

-Ross is the co-founder, CTO and a board member at Patron Technology.
+Ross is a co-founder and board member at Patron Technology.
 Ross has experience as the CIO and CTO for public and private companies ranging from startups to large enterprises, including: Advanta, Auctions.com, Comtex News Network, GFI Group, Netkey, New York Public Library, Timex Corporation, and TrivialPursuit.com.